espocrm/documentation/docs/development/di.md

 }
 ```

 Needed dependencies will be passed to a class constructor.
-Class constructor parameter names and type hinting will be used to detect dependencies.
+Class constructor parameter names and type hinting will be used (via reflection) to detect dependencies.

-For example, if a parameter name is `$entityManager`, then *entityMaanger* container service will be passed.
+Example:

 ```php
 <?php